 (Image source: Bloomberg New Energy Finance)

+It’s safe to say that the world (along with India) will run on electric vehicles by 2030.
 Therefore if you are futuristic and want to invest in the best sectors for long-term investment in India- you might not want to miss this revolution.

 Now, if you study electric vehicles, you will find that few important parts which make the EVs are batteries, braking system & micro-controller.
-Of course, other routine auto parts like body, tires, driving system etc are also involved- but these three are the critical ones.
+Of course, other routine auto parts like body, tires, driving system, etc are also involved- but these three are the critical ones.

 For making electric vehicles successful, batteries should be powerful and efficient to run longer distances without discharging.
 Different companies are already working to improve the technology of existing lithium-ion batteries.